 The District constructed and capitalized a water treatment plant.
 The District retains ownership of the water treatment plant.
 Joshua Basin Water District (JBWD) operates the water treatment plant.
 In 2014, the District entered into a note payable with JBWD for a capacity fee of \$1,119,156.
 The capacity fee note payable will be repaid annually at \$74,610 for 15 years.
 A deferred outflow of resources and a note payable were recorded.
 The prepaid water treatment capacity fee is amortized to utilities expense over the 15-year term.
 HDMC Holdings reimburses the District \$74,610 each year for the water treatment capacity fee.

 7. Long-term debt:

-A schedule of changes in the District's long-term debt and capital lease obligation is as follows:
+Changes in the District's long-term debt are as follows: